 We don’t always achieve this goal.
 But we try.
-And we try, really, because one man did it first, did it right, and never favored deadlines, social media clicks, or what might sell the best over the quality and integrity of his work in a digital age.
+And we try, really, because of one man.
+Anthony Bourdain.
+The chef, writer, and enthusiast who never favored deadlines, social media clicks, or whatever might sell best over the quality and integrity of his work in a digital age.

-M.F.K.
-Fisher’s poetry and whimsy is something of the past; from a time, unfortunately, that we’ll never know.
-It was Anthony Bourdain who brought it into the future: The eats and treats and drinks of today.
-The now.
-He reminded us that food is for everyone; for one and for all.
-That all food, from the highest brow to low, is awesome.
-Can tell a story.
-Can represent culture in a way that few other things are able to.
-And, simply, plainly, that it’s meant to be eaten and enjoyed.
+He was not the first such writer, of course.
+But M.F.K.
+Fisher’s poetry and whimsy is something of the past, from a time, unfortunately, that we will never know.
+Anthony Bourdain brought it into the future, or at least created the roadmap of where to go for the dining and diners of today.
+He reminded us that food is for everyone; food is at once for one and for all, and all food, from highbrow to low, is awesome.
+It will always tell a story, and represents culture in a way few other things can.
+And, simply, that it is meant to be eaten and enjoyed –

 Anthony Bourdain didn’t spend much time in Minnesota.
-Minneapolis made it into only one episode, and that was the “Heartland” episode of No Reservations in which he visited the now-shuttered Doug Flicker restaurant Piccolo.
-He said it was one of the best dining experiences he’d had.
+He visited St. Paul’s Saigon (now iPho by Saigon) in 2002 while on A Cook’s Tour.
+Minneapolis made it into only one episode of his TV work, and that was in the “Heartland” episode of No Reservations in which he visited the now-shuttered Doug Flicker restaurant Piccolo.
+He said it was one of the best dining experiences he had experienced in the United States.
 We cheered.
-It gave us hope that our Twin Cities might actually be the dining destinations we knew they were.
+It gave us hope that the Twin Cities might actually be the dining destination we knew it to be.

-But I still try and look at the city, and any city that I visit, in the way that he might have: Delicious is a state of mind, not an activity.
-It’s not a standard set by anyone else.
-And the reasons why we eat, well, they’re just as important.
+But I still try and look at the city, and any city that I visit, in the way that he might have.
+Delicious is more state of mind than activity.
+It is not a standard set by anyone else.
+And the reasons why we eat are just as important.